 All supervisors offer assistance to their students throughout their studies.
 Examples include:

 - guidance regarding program requirements;

 - insight around course selection, research topics and/or project implementation;

 - assistance writing research papers and submitting them for publication;

-- tracking students' progress and schedule for completion.
+- tracking students' progress and schedule for completion; and

-When you meet with a potential supervisor (once you introduce yourself), you should discuss:
+When you meet with a potential supervisor, you should discuss:

 - your research interests and potential thesis or project topics;

 - how students supervised by the professor typically progress through the program;

 - what support the professor offers to students, both technical and financial;